Shihira/gnome-extension-quicktoggler/README.md

 these entries as an menu item in the extension's pop-up menu.

-Currently five types of entries are supported, three of which are basic and two are derived.
+Currently five types of entries are supported, three of which are basic and two are derived (the principle of deriviation will be explained later).
 For each entry, common properties are:

 - `type` is always required.
 You should set it to one of the titles below.
 - `title` labels the entry.
 By default, it is `""`